Edit this wiki page Follow

 Princess Zelda and Link talk as friends.

-Sometime after the events of Phantom Hourglass, Link, Tetra, and their crew discovered a huge new land mass that they could colonize and call Hyrule.
-The descendant of Tetra went on to become the new Princess Zelda, while the descendant of Link went on to become a train conductor for the Royal Railroads.
+Sometime after the events of Phantom Hourglass, Link, Tetra, and their crew discovered a huge new land mass that they could colonize and call New Hyrule.
+The descendant of Tetra went on to become the new Princess Zelda, while the descendant of Link went on to become a train engineer for the Royal Railroads.
 The land was populated by the descendants of the inhabitants of the Great Sea.

 Link confronts Zelda's attacker.